 “For banks and credit unions looking to gather useful consumer insights…”

-The best thing they can do is focus marketing efforts on becoming publishers.
+The best thing they can do is focus bank marketing strategies and efforts on becoming publishers.
 Start by developing detailed personas of existing and high value account holder segments, then use those personas to produce life stage content.
 This content will drive engagement throughout consumer journeys and inform all aspects of marketing both digital and traditional, kicking off triggers for call to actions and follow-ups and providing insights into the personas you’ve identified as key to your organization.

 For example millennials.
 Millennials are often targeted as high-value segments to organizations looking to the future.
 If an organization creates two separate personas for male and female millennials, and follows these personas through life stages, providing informative content for things like transitioning into the workforce after college, getting married, buying your first house, planning a growing family, preparing for retirement etc, a few things happen.
 First, you establish a relationship with the target segment as a resource.
 That’s a winner, create top of mind moments when they make financial decisions.
 Second, you start to gather insights and data based on how they interact with your content over time that can either trigger follow-up action or refine and inform your person.
 For example, you may learn that as millennial males become fathers, they take on a new role unlike generations in the past.
 They are more active in household affairs and very concerned about being a great dad.
 Therefore a decision maker in things like preparing for little Tommy Jr’s financial future.
 This also happens to be data backed up by research from Google, and you can put together online ad, email, direct mail, and other campaigns to reach those who have interacted with your content with very targeted, very personal and most importantly, very relevant content that you know, matters.
 Because you have the insights of where they are at this moment in time truly, one to one.

 Robyn is the Director of Marketing and Communications for Catalyst.

 “To gather valuable customer insights, banks and financial institutions should…”